 GAMERA THE BRAVE is the 12th Gamera movie, and to date, the 1st and only Millennium era Gamera film.

 GAMERA THE BRAVE opens in 1973.
 A town on fire, people fleeing; giant turtle superhero Gamera arrives, pitted against the pointy birds called Gaos.
+(GAMERA 3: THE REVENGE OF IRIS had the cliffhanger ending with the Gaos birds swarming at Gamera as he stood tall amidst Tokyo aflame.
+Here is the outcome of that battle!)
 Amidst the fleeing crowd, a young boy stops to stare in wonder at the fiery battle across the bay.
 Lasers split the night, as Gaos eye-beams slice through turtle flesh, and a flock of the bloodthirsty birds descend on Gamera.
 The young boy and the crowd look on from afar.
 Gamera rises in pain, starts to glow – and self-destructs!
 Taking all the Gaos with him!
 The crowd yell, “Gamera sacrificed himself for us!
 We’re saved!”…